jihedmastouri/bp/README.md

 Life is too short to start new projects from scratch.
 Thus, this repo servers as collection of boilerplates for technologies I work with the most.

 Each boilerplate will live in its own branch.
-The branches will be maintained as long as a fancy the stack. use them at your own risk.
+The branches will be maintained as long as I fancy the stack. use them at your own risk.

 #### Start By Installing [Degit](https://github.com/Rich-Harris/degit)